AurelijusJarasius/drifting-ireland/README.md

 #### Hero Section
 ![Hero-image](assets/css/images/hero.png)

 > Image with a flex box overlay.
-This section is intended to draw attention the the image as not many people are familiar with what dirfting is.
+This section is intended to draw attention the image as not many people are familiar with what drifting is.
 It serves the purpose of both image content and explanation on what drifting is.

 #### Origins Section
 ![origins-text-images](assets/css/images/origins.png)